raspibolt/raspibolt/guide/bonus/lightning/lnbits.md

 ## Uninstall

-🚨 Warning: Before uninstalling LNBits, you might want to empty all your LNBits wallets.
+🚨 Warning: Before uninstalling LNbits, you might want to empty all your LNbits wallets.

 * Stop and disable the systemd service and then delete the service file